cutiegianina/pirates/README.md

-Web API project using express.js.
+Web API project using ExpressJS & MongoDB Atlas.

 // TODO
   1. Will integrate with MongoDB cloud in the future.
 (DONE)